8labs/testlab/README.md

    - `contain` (string contains) (not yet implemented in the ui)
    - `notcontain` (string does not contain) (not yet implemented in the ui)

+### Follow-up Queries

+Testlab supports follow-up queries that can use data from the first query's response.
+This is perfect for scenarios like:
+- Creating a resource and then verifying it exists
+- Updating data and then checking the changes
+- Chaining multiple API calls together

+#### Setting Up Follow-up Queries

+1. **Configure Follow-up Endpoint**:
+   - Set the follow-up endpoint URL
+   - Choose the HTTP method (defaults to POST)
+   - Set optional wait time between queries

+2. **Input Mapping**:
+   - Use `%` prefix in input column expressions to indicate follow-up body content
+   - Map values from first response using `$.` syntax
+   - Example: `%.userId` with value `$.id` will use the `id` from the first response

+3. **Response Validation**:
+   - Use `%.` prefix in result column expressions to validate follow-up response
+   - Example: `%.name` validates the `name` field in the follow-up response

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.